samwise41/training/data/fueling/gel_recipes.md

 That means your entire $201 upfront investment for all your powders, capsules, and emulsions will completely pay for itself after just **10 to 14 rides**.
 Everything you mix after that is essentially pure profit in your pocket.
 Plus, you have enough emulsions and caffeine to last for years!

-Now that you have your entire pantry stocked, your precision droppers ordered, and the exact financial breakdown in hand, would you like me to map out how to safely store your large bulk powder bags so the Utah humidity doesn't turn your 8 lbs of maltodextrin into a giant, unusable brick?